modern-python/modern-di/docs/dev/development-notes.md

 - any int enum, starting from 1 with step 1

 ### Container
-- stateful
+- all states live in containers:
-- contains resolved dependencies
+  - resolved dependencies
-- contains context stacks to finalize
+  - context stacks for resources
-- if scope is not the first than must have parent `Container`
+  - overrides

 ### Resolvers
-- stateless
+- completely stateless
-- build dependency and save it to `Container`
 - if dependency is already saved or overridden in `Container`, returns it
+- otherwise build dependency and save it to `Container`
 - can have dependencies only the same or lower scope, check in init

 ### Graph
 - Cannot be instantiated
 - Contains graph of `Resolvers`
-- Can initialize its resources
+- Can initialize its resources and factories to container

 ### Questions
 1. Thread-safety